jsinkers/notes/_notebooks/comp_sys/05_tutorial_3.md

 What are the benefits and disadvantages of using a separate control channel?
     - benefits:
-      - you can initiate multiple transfers, terminate transfers, etc. while the
+      - you can initiate multiple transfers, terminate transfers, etc. while the transfer is happening, without having to wait for transfer to complete
-      - maintenance of state e.g. current directory transfer is happening, without having to wait for transfer to complete
+      - maintenance of state e.g. current directory
+      - designed in days of unreliable control connection: signal client-server connection is healthy
+      - control bandwidth
     - disadvantages:
       - additional overhead associated with maintaining multiple TCP connections
-      - security concerns
 2. Describe the commonalities and differences between SMTP and (persistent) HTTP.
     - commonalities:
-      - uses TCP in transport layer
+      - can persistent TCP in transport layer
       - both transfer files from host to client
     - differences:
       - HTTP operates between server and client (typically browser), while SMTP operates between mail servers
+      - HTTP 80 vs SMTP 25
       - HTTP primarily pull; SMTP is a push protocol
       - SMTP messages must be ASCII, HTTP messages don't have this limitation
       - HTTP: one response per object; SMTP: all objects in one response